agvdberg/SomfyIO_ESPHome_HomeAssistant/README.md

 - [Github repro of smslabsbr for SomfyRTS](https://github.com/dmslabsbr/esphome-somfy)
 - [Github repro of imicknl for connection with the use of Tohama](https://github.com/imicknl/ha-tahoma)

-### Known issues

-- No feedback on actual screen status -> go look at the screens
-- No feedback on channel position -> go look at the smd-leds on the soldered remote

 ### To-do in this Github explaination